“The tricks of today are the truths of tomorrow.”

 Hollywood, his relationship with Albert Lewin and his involvement in the 1951 Surrealistic film classic, Pandora and the Flying Dutchman.

 This very unique and comprehensive collection reflects the intense scholarship, dedication and passion of a very private collector.
 Rarely have works of this collection been on public display, and only at very prestigious venues such as the Tate Modern, London, MNAC, Barcelona, Museum Boymans van Beuningen, Rotterdam, Musée National d’Art Moderne, Paris, to name a few, and as a collection, at the Kaohsiung Fine Art Museum, Taiwan.
 Provenance is well-documented as are records of previous exhibitions and catalogue publications.
-The 6 different chess sets constitute the largest, existing collection of Man Ray chess sets.

 - 4 original paintings dating from 1916-1950